RonenNess/EzSockets/README.md

 # EzSockets
-Easy TCP sockets with framing for C#
+Easy TCP sockets with message framing for C#

 ## Install